ronakgpatel/katacoda-scenarios/quiz-1/step1.md

 There is a deployment, pod and sevice already deployed with following specifications:

-Namespace :
+Namespace : my-ns

-Deployment name:
+Deployment name: nginx-deployment

-Pod Name:

-Service Name:
+Service Name: nginx-service

 Problem:

+The service created is of type node port on fixed node port : 30010 However the when the service is not able to communicate with the pod.

+Fix the problem.